-We are a clinical stage biopharmaceutical company focused on the development and commercialization of novel immuno-oncology therapies that are designed to harness the immune system to attack cancer cells.
-Since we began operations in November 2014, we have built a pipeline of four immuno-oncology programs, three of which focus on the adenosine-cancer axis to modulate an immune response.
+We are a clinical stage biopharmaceutical company focused on the development and commercialization of preceisly targeted oncology therapies.
+Since we began operations in November 2014, we have built a pipeline of five immuno-oncology programs, three of which focus on the adenosine-cancer axis to modulate an immune response.
 Our lead product candidate, CPI-444, is an oral, small molecule antagonist of the A2A receptor for adenosine, an immune checkpoint.
 In January 2016, we began enrolling patients in a large expansion cohort trial for CPI-444.
-This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444 in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s investigational cancer immunotherapy, Tecentriq® (atezolizumab), a fully humanized investigational monoclonal antibody targeting PD-L1.
-In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of CPI-444 as both a single agent therapy and in combination with Tecentriq (atezolizumab) for use in the cohort expansion component of the trial.
-The expansion cohort portion of the trial is now enrolling patients with different types of solid tumors at 36 leading medical centers in the U.S., Australia and Canada.
-To date, we have announced the expansion of four cohorts from fourteen subjects to twenty-six subjects.
+This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444 in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s cancer immunotherapy, Tecentriq® (atezolizumab), a fully humanized monoclonal antibody targeting PD-L1.
+In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of CPI-444 as both a single agent therapy and in combination with Tecentriq for use in the cohort expansion stage of the trial.
+The expansion cohort portion of the trial enrolled patients with non-small cell lung cancer ("NSCLC"), renal cell cancer ("RCC"), melanoma ("MEL"), triple negative breast cancer ("TNBC") and other cancers including colorectal cancer, prostate cancer, head and neck cancer and bladder cancer at 35 leading medical centers in the U.S., Australia and Canada.
+In 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion from 14 to 26 patients, and both arms of the RCC cohort further met the protocol-defined criteria for expansion to 48 patients.
+In March 2018, we amended our Phase 1/1b trial to treat up to an additional 50 RCC patients with the combination of CPI-444 and Tecentriq.
+Eligible patients must have failed no more than two prior regimens, which must include an anti-PD(L)-1 and a tyrosine kinase inhibitor

 The other product and development candidates in our pipeline also continue to advance.
-We have chosen a lead development candidate for our second program, an anti-CD73 monoclonal antibody ("CPX-006") that inhibits the production of adenosine.
-CPX-006 is currently in IND enabling studies and we plan to initiate a Phase 1 clinical trial in early 2018.
-In addition, in 2016 we selected a development candidate for our ITK program and are currently conducting IND-enabling studies.
-We also plan to initiate a Phase 1 clinical trial for this candidate in 2018.
-We expect to select a development candidate for our other program, a small molecule antagonist of the A2B receptor for adenosine in 2017.
+In March 2018, we initiated a Phase 1/1b clinical trial for CPI-006, an anti-CD73 monoclonal antibody ("CPI-006"), as a single agent and in combination with CPI-444, and in combination with pembrolizumab in patients with advanced solid tumors.
+We are also conducting Investigational New Drug ("IND") application-enabling studies for the lead development candidate for our ITK program and plan to submit an IND application in late 2018 and initiate a Phase 1 clinical trial for this candidate in early 2019.
+In addition, in 2018 we expect to initiate IND-enabling studies for the monoclonal antibody to a novel target we licensed in 2017.
 We believe the breadth and status of our pipeline demonstrates our management team's expertise in understanding and developing immuno-oncology assets as well as in identifying product candidates that can be in-licensed and further developed internally to treat many types of cancer.
 We hold worldwide rights to all of our product candidates.